aniketmaurya/fact-finder/README.md

 #### V2

-Set the temperature to 0.1 (before 0.7) to reduce hallucinations and contradictions in the output.
+Set the temperature to 0.1 (before 0.7) so that the LLM is more deterministic but still allow some creativity.

 **Result:**
   - New score: 0.5215555934235321